rancher/fleet-docs/docs/ref-crds.md

 #### BundleResource

-BundleResource contains the content of a single resource from the bundle, like a YAML manifest.
+BundleResource represents the content of a single resource from the bundle, like a YAML manifest.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |